csae1152/FarmHandSqubs/README.md

 2. Start the server by using `start` or `run`.

-3. Run jacoco by `jacoco:cover` for Java code, but with quirks.
+3. Run jacoco by `jacoco:cover` for Java, but with quirks.

 5. URLs:
    * http://localhost:8080/hello: Simple hello response